Carol Tan

 Media and Expert Commentary🎙️

-Dr. Tan is a trusted expert voice on the Australian fashion industry, frequently providing commentary on major industry trends and business strategy.
+Dr. Tan is a trusted expert voice in the Australian fashion sector, providing regular commentary on fashion entrepreneurship, consumer behaviour, and industry trends for print, digital, and broadcast media.

 Print and Online Media (selected publications)